Title

 The amendment to the guidelines on the custody and disposition of seized dangerous drugs in the Philippines allows for the use of these drugs for training K9 detector dogs, in order to support the national anti-drug campaign and address the drug problem in the country.

-After completion of the K9 training, the requested drugs or controlled chemicals must be turned over to PDEA for proper disposition.
+Upon completion of training, the requested drugs or controlled chemicals must be turned over to PDEA for proper disposition.

-The amendment takes effect fifteen (15) days after its publication in two newspapers of general circulation and after its registration with the Office of the National Administrative Register (ONAR), UP Law Center, Quezon City.
+It takes effect fifteen (15) days after publication in two (2) newspapers of general circulation and after registration with the Office of the National Administrative Register (ONAR), UP Law Center, Quezon City.

 Analyze Cases Smarter, Faster